 Parents: How to Withdraw Your Child Who is Enrolled in Public or Private School, to Begin Homeschooling

-To withdraw your enrolled child from public or private school, we offer you, below, sample letters of withdrawal.
+To withdraw your enrolled child from public (this includes magnet or charter schools) or private school, we offer you, below, sample letters of withdrawal.
 You can print out the one you need, for public or private school withdrawal, and deliver it to the school your child is enrolled in.
 Deliver it within ten days of when you start homeschooling.
 Print two copies; one for you to keep and one for the school district to keep.

 If your child is attending a charter or magnet school, you can send two letters of withdrawal; one to the home district superintendent’s office, and the other to the principal of the magnet or charter school.